gomorpheus/morpheus-docs/provisioning/concepts.rst

 In relation to ``Instances``, an instance can have many nodes.
 A node is a generic representation of a container or a virtual machine.
-In most cases, {morpheus} will represent a node as a Container or Virtual Machine depending on the provisioning engine used for the instance.
+In most cases, |morpheus| will represent a node as a Container or Virtual Machine depending on the provisioning engine used for the instance.
 Node is just a generic naming representation when referring to these types of items.
 The public developer API, however, often refers to both virtual